Tom Thibodeau of the Knicks looks on in the first...

 Or as Josh Hart put it, “At least right now to the benefit of the East, we’ve been trash this first 11 games.”
 He paused to laugh and added, “And I think we’re fourth in the standings or whatever.
 So East got beat up a little bit early.
 I guess that’s the benefit to us.”

-The standings may tell you one thing, that entering the night at 5-6, the Knicks are right in the mix to finish third in the Eastern Conference, which is right where they might have been predicted to land.
+The standings may tell you one thing: that with Friday night's 124-122 win, the Knicks stand at 6-6 and are right in the mix in the Eastern Conference.
 The eye test, though, will tell you something different, that the Knicks just haven’t looked like the Thibodeau teams that, whether or not shots were falling, would drag you into a street fight.

-Squint a little as you’ve watched the Knicks and Nets during this early portion of the season and you might mistake the Nets, led by no-nonsense rookie coach Jordi Fernandez, for a Thibodeau team.
+On this night, it was.
+But most nights this season, squint a little as you’ve watched the Knicks and Nets and you might mistake the Nets, led by no-nonsense rookie coach Jordi Fernandez, for a Thibodeau team.
 The Nets, who were predicted to be pushing toward the Cooper Flagg sweepstakes in the NBA Draft, entered the night at 5-7, right behind the Knicks.
 And Fernandez has shown even less patience than Thibodeau for the growth process.

 The Knicks have looked like world-beaters on some nights and a lottery team on others.
 Some of it can reasonably be attributed to building familiarity.
 But nights like Wednesday, when they fell behind a slumping Chicago Bulls team by 22 points, are raising alarm bells.